Approved PCP foster families do not have to complete the DCBS approval process.

 - A copy of the placement agreement;

-- A copy of the PCP foster parent adoption packet; and (which includes the information as listed in Practice Guidance below); and
+- A copy of the PCP foster parent adoption packet; and

 - A copy of the presentation summary packet if not already submitted.

 - Forwards the DPP-195 Adoptive Placement Agreement to the PCP worker to obtain the family's signatures; and

 - Notifies the PCP agency when foster care payments to the PCP agency are to be discontinued.
 3

 The R&C worker (or designated adoption staff) and the PCP worker: